 Both have jumped out of a plane at 13,000 feet.
 They said it was the most exhilarating and scariest thing they have ever done and both said that they wouldn’t do it again (although they probably would!).

 Paul has appeared a few times on TV including being chosen to appear on a Bank TV advert, has had a recording contract and made a couple of singles in the 80’s (you won’t have heard of them!).
 Donna has won numerous awards throughout her career including twice winning Bank Manager of the Year.
-In recent years, Donna has achieved a few awards for Canine & Co including New Business of the Year amongst other accolades (driven purely by the opportunity to wear a posh frock and drink free champagne at an awards evening if nominated!!).
+In recent years, Donna has achieved a few awards for Canine & Co including Photography awards and New Business of the Year amongst other accolades (driven purely by the opportunity to wear a posh frock and drink free champagne at an awards evening if nominated!!).

 Paul & Donna have raised a lot of money for various charities by writing & performing in pantomimes for a local village hall, as well as writing and performing in Murder Mystery events and Donna also ran the Wilmslow half marathon.

 Shelagh used to run her own successful Wedding Dress business and since retiring she spends her time on her other passions, Doggies and gardening.
-Shelagh explains that her life would be much the poorer without the company of dogs, a winters night curled up on the sofa with her three gorgeous Beagles plus any doggie guest(s) who are staying for a holiday.
+Shelagh explains that her life would be much the poorer without the company of dogs, a winters night curled up on the sofa with her three gorgeous elderly Beagles plus any doggie guest(s) who are staying for a holiday.
 Shelagh spends a lot of her Summer days in the garden with doggie helpers who dig up plants she has just planted!
 Shelagh can look down the Dee valley from her hillside garden and feels very blessed.
 Shelagh is a warm and wonderfully caring person who has a fabulous talent for making everyone (animals and people) feel special.

 The first dog Shelagh had was on the day she was born, her Dad went and bought her Mum a Yorkshire terrier.
 Shelagh then spent the next eight years under the kitchen table pretending she was not there, the grown ups played along with this.
 As an only child the dog was Shelagh’s best friend and as the child next door (horror of horrors) was a boy! she decided that her dog made a much better play mate.